alankrantas/svelteapp-typescript-go/README.md

 Adam Freeman's original projects use [`json-server`](https://github.com/typicode/json-server) on an Express server as mock API services.
 I keep the input/output spec of the services for the sake of demonstration.
 Right now, like all the original examples, the app only reads product lists and write order data.
 The `Axios` package used in the original examples is also replaced with `fetch`.

-> SvelteKit also has a feature to create ["backend APIs"](https://kit.svelte.dev/docs/routing#server), and I assume you can call Node-based database packages from there if the production is built by `@sveltejs/adapter-node` and run in a Node environment.
-However the Golang server here is enough - and smaller too - so we don't really need to create duplicated APIs.
+> SvelteKit also has a feature to create ["backend APIs"](https://kit.svelte.dev/docs/routing#server).
+However the Golang server here is enough, so we don't really need to create duplicated APIs.

 ### `/api/products`